Using PLD When Homeschooling in Years 1 – 6

 Click here for the Year 1 & 2 manuals.

-- The spelling placement tests (which cover PLD’s stages 1-6) are located on pages 19-16.
+- The spelling placement tests (which cover PLD’s Stages 1-3) are located on pages 9-12.

-- The reading placement tests (which cover PLD’s stages 1-6 and will identify the students who still require decodable reading material) is located on pages 23-26.
+- The reading placement tests (which cover PLD’s Stages 1-3) will identify if your child requires decodable reading material.
+The access is located on pages 23-26 of the Screening & Tracking Manual.

-- For the students operating at a pre-literacy (or pre-CVC level) present the subtests in the red box on pages 27-29.
+- For the students operating at a pre-literacy (or pre-CVC) level, you can use the subtests in the red box on pages 27-29.

 Children in Year 3, 4, 5 & 6

-- The reading placement tests (which cover PLD’s stages 1-6 and will identify the students who still require decodable reading material) is located on pages 16-20.
+- The reading placement tests (which cover PLD’s Stages 1-3) will help you to identify if your child requires decodable reading material.
+This is located on pages 16-20 of the Screening & Tracking Manual.

-- For the students operating at a pre-literacy (or pre-CVC level) present the subtests in the red box on pages 26-28.
+- For the students operating at a pre-literacy (or pre-CVC) level you can present the subtests in the red box on pages 26-28.

 Students often write words correctly in spelling tests but struggle when applying their new knowledge to written work.
 Why?
 As a general rule, when transferring spelling into writing, students require the activation of many more skills.
 As part of a SSP phonics program, phonic dictation has the potential to ensure that phonic skills transfer to phonic passage reading and rewriting tasks.